Unleashing the Power of Graph Data Augmentation on Covariate Distribution Shift: Introduction

-\syd{Because of the differences between correlation and covariate shifts, we take a close look at the existing efforts on graph generalization.} Existing efforts \citep{li2022out} mainly fall into the following research lines, \syd{each of which has inherent limitations to solve covariate shift.} \begin{itemize}[leftmargin=4mm] \item \textbf{Invariant graph learning} \citep{DIR,liu2022graph,sui2021causal} gradually becomes a prevalent paradigm for OOD generalization.
-The main idea is to capture the causal features by minimizing the empirical risks within different environments.
-Unfortunately, it implicitly makes a prior assumption that all test environments are available during training. \syd{This assumption is unrealistic owing to the obstacle of training data covering all possible test environments.} Learning in limited environments can only alleviate the spurious correlations that are hidden in the training data, but fail to extrapolate test distributions with unseen environments. \item \textbf{Graph data augmentation} \citep{ding2022data,zhao2022graph} perturbs graph features to enrich the distribution seen during training for better generalization.
-It can be roughly divided into node-level \citep{kong2022robust}, edge-level \citep{rong2019dropedge}, and graph-level \citep{wang2021mixup,han2022g} with random \citep{you2020graph} or adversarial strategies \citep{suresh2021adversarial}.
-However, they are prone to destroy the causal features, \syd{which easily loses control of the perturbed distributions.} For example, in Figure \ref{fig:teaser}, the random strategy of DropEdge \citep{rong2019dropedge} will inevitably perturb the causal features (highlighted by red circles).
-As such, it fails to alleviate the covariate shift ($\leftrightarrow$), even degenerating the generalization ability. \end{itemize} Scrutinizing the limitations of the aforementioned studies, insufficient environments and unstable causal features largely hinder the ability of these generalization efforts against the covariate shift.
-Hence, we naturally ask a question: ``\textit{Can the augmented samples simultaneously preserve the diversity of environmental features and the invariance of causal features?}''
+Considering the differences between correlation and covariate shifts, we take a close look into the existing efforts on graph generalization.
+They mainly fall into the following research lines, each of which has inherent limitations to solving the covariate shift. \textit{i) Invariant Graph Learning} \cite{DIR,liu2022graph,sui2021causal,fan2022debiasing} recently becomes a prevalent paradigm for OOD generalization.
+The basic idea is to capture stable features by minimizing the empirical risks in different environments.
+Unfortunately, it implicitly makes a prior assumption that test environments are available during training.
+This assumption is unrealistic owing to the obstacle of training data covering all possible test environments.
+Learning in limited environments can alleviate the spurious correlations that are hidden in the training data, but fail to extrapolate the test data with unseen environments. \textit{ii) Graph Data Augmentation} \cite{ding2022data,zhao2022graph} perturbs graph features to enrich the distribution seen during training for better generalization.
+It can be roughly divided into node-level \cite{kong2022robust}, edge-level \cite{rong2019dropedge}, and graph-level \cite{wang2021mixup,han2022g} with random \cite{you2020graph} or adversarial strategies \cite{suresh2021adversarial}.
+However, blindly augmenting the graphs can presumably destroys the stable features, and makes the augmented distributions out of control.
+For example, in Figure \ref{fig:teaser}, the random strategy of DropEdge \cite{rong2019dropedge} will inevitably perturb the stable features (highlighted by red circles).
+As such, it may not sufficiently address the covariate shift and could potentially affect the generalization ability.
+Hence, we naturally ask a question: ``\textit{Compared to the training data, can we generate new data that satisfy two conditions: 1) having new environments; 2) keeping the original stable features unchanged?}''